CygnusNetworks/asterisk-usecallmanager/README.md

 - There have been backports and changes affecting `chan_sip` in the UCM patches.
 Read the change log linked above and validate your configuration.
 - `chan_sip` might be suitable for connection to Cisco Phones, pjsip for other SIP endpoints.

-Note: This repository’s Dockerfile currently builds against Asterisk Debian source version set by `ARG ASTERISK_DEBIAN_VERSION` (default in this repo points to 22.6.0 currently) on Debian Trixie.
+Note: This repository’s Dockerfile builds against Asterisk's officially provided sources set by `ARG ASTERISK_VERSION` (default in this repo points to 22.6.0 currently) on Debian Trixie.

 ## Requirements
 - Docker Engine or compatible runtime.